Krystian19/cactus-app-client-service/README.md

 # Tell git to ignore file permission changes
 git config core.filemode false

-# (If you are in windows).
+# (Only if you are in windows).
 Tell git to ignore file line endings
 git config core.autocrlf false
 ```